Emergency Hormonal Contraception (EHC) - Questionnaire

 How long ago unprotected sex took place

-We can only provide emergency contraception free of charge up to 72 hours (3 days) after unprotected sex.
+We can only provide emergency contraception up to 120 hours (5 days) after unprotected sex.
 Where more than 120 hrs (5 days) have elapsed since unprotected sex the pharmacist will discuss different non hormonal treatment options.
 Collecting this information allows our pharmacist to provide you with the correct treatment or refer you for alternative treatment.

 Could you be pregnant already

 The pharmacist will need this information to choose the appropriate course of action in the event you believe you might already be pregnant.

 Please note: all information is handled in strict confidence in accordance with data protection laws and the NHS Code of Confidentiality.